Crohn's Disease - Treatment Overview

 symptoms or complications that may require a stronger medicine, a combination

 of medicines, or surgery.
-The type of symptoms you have and how bad they are
+The type of treatment you need depends on the type of symptoms you have and how bad they are.

 Severe symptoms may be treated